Big Agnes Tent Guide

 It's a straightforward pitch, just one pole.
 The bivvy can be secured with five peg-out points, though only three pegs are provided, unless in strong winds, once your matt is inside, that will give the bivvy most of its structure.

 I'm assuming the "three wire" in the Three wire hooped bivvy refers to the three additional guy out points (you only get three pegs, and eight are required if you wish to peg it out fully), two at the feet and one at the head.
-These increase the internal volume, pulling the bivvy taught, but If you want to get the most volume out of this feature, incorporating a trekking pole to help lift the guy live vertically, then pegging out the bivvy would add even more space.
+These increase the internal volume, pulling the bivvy taught.
+However, if you want to get the most volume out of this feature, incorporating a trekking pole to help lift the guy live vertically, then pegging out the bivvy would add even more space.

 Fly Creek UL